Jon Cryer: Career beginnings

-In 1990 Cryer appeared as Sandy in an Off-Broadway adaptation of Carnal Knowledge.
+In 1990, Cryer appeared as Sandy in an Off-Broadway adaptation of Carnal Knowledge.
 That same year he appeared alongside future Two and a Half Men costar Charlie Sheen in the Jim Abrahams comedy Hot Shots!, which was received very positively.
 Cryer is frequently linked to the Brat Pack.
 In a March 2009 interview on Anytime with Bob Kushell, Cryer stated that he had auditioned for St. Elmo's Fire but was not cast in a role.
 In 1993, he was asked to audition for the role of Chandler Bing on Friends, while doing a play in London.
 His reading was videotaped by a British casting agent but the tape failed to arrive in the U.S. before the network had made its final decision.

-In 1995, he was cast as Bob in the sitcom Partners, which, like his prior show The Famous Teddy Z, was canceled after its first season.
+In 1995, Cryer was cast as Bob in the sitcom Partners, which, like his prior show The Famous Teddy Z, was canceled after its first season.
 In an interview with Time Out New York he stated, "Hey, every show I'm in goes down.
 Think about this: George Clooney was in 28 pilots, or something.
 It means nothing."
 After guest starring on shows such as Dharma & Greg and The Outer Limits, he wrote, produced and co-starred in the film Went to Coney Island on a Mission from God...
 Be Back by Five.
 It debuted in 1998 at the Los Angeles Film Festival and gained positive reviews from critics.
 Leonard Maltin from Playboy Magazine called it "a breath of fresh air."
 That same year, Cryer landed in another TV series, the Fox sitcom Getting Personal, alongside Vivica A. Fox and Duane Martin.
 Although the show was picked up for a second season after its abbreviated spring run, it was canceled that fall, after airing 17 episodes in total.

 In 1999, Cryer appeared as Neal in Jeffrey Sweet's play Bluff at the Victory Gardens Theater.
-In 2000, he was cast as the lead in a comedy series called The Trouble With Normal.
+In 2000, he was cast as the lead in a comedy series called The Trouble with Normal.
 For the third time, Cryer starred in a show which was canceled after its first season.